juanborgesv/100-Days-Of-Android-Development/log.md

 **Thoughts:** It is really frustrating trying to progress in this course while Android Studio keeps freezing the entire mac OS.
 It keeps happening and I hope I can do at least a little progress everyday.

 ## Day 65: September 21, 2018
-**Today's Progress:** Lesson 3: Surfaces finished!
+**Today's Progress:** Lesson 3: Surfaces (Material Design course) finished!
 Learned a lot very important details that will help to create a more intuitive and smooth user interface experience, such as surface, FAB, paper transformation and responsive to scroll events.

 **Thoughts:** I am learning everything in a very general way, this course does not seem very detailed as the Android Basics courses but it is actually really good, when the moment to implement something I will look more deep into it.

+## Day 66: September 23, 2018
+**Today's Progress:** Lesson 4: Bold Graphic Design (Material Design course) finished!
+Learned about gestalt principle of grouping used to make design easily comprehensive, how to create a color palette and use the material.io color palette tool, typography, and lastly imaginery every important detail when using images in our apps.

+**Thoughts:** I think this course is as important as the Android Basics but it is not well developed.
+Designing an app is a key part of app development, the way it looks is something that will make a huge difference if not handled properly; functionality is important but if the app does not look good, it might not catch the attention and some other better looking apps that have similar functionality will be more